I followed up a BA Hons in Silversmithing & Jewellery with a PGCE from Homerton College, Cambridge and taught art at secondary school in outer London.

 I've been curator for an art gallery in Bangkok, Artist-in-Residence at The Glass Studio in Singapore, taught workshops, worked for and led creative/heritage NGOs while living in Africa and Asia.
 We returned to the UK in 2009 with three children born in three different continents.
 I went on from my third home-studio to set up a workshop with torch stations, space to show my work and teach in a re-purposed barn in Suffolk.

-I've always made the time to sketch, paint, photograph and create with whatever materials or opportunities are on hand.
+I've always (from childhood onwards) made the time to sketch, paint, photograph and create with whatever materials or opportunities are on hand.
 I'm highly responsive, visual and naturally curious: nature, artefacts, concepts, fine-art, illustration, storytelling, ornament, design, literature, history and popular culture fascinate me.

 Working with glass is a synthesis of powerful elements: colour, light, fire and a medium that moves rapidly between liquid and solid states.